ibm-cloud-docs/containers/cs_clusters.md

       * A cluster can be created in only one resource group, and after the cluster is created, you can't change its resource group.
       * To create clusters in a resource group other than the default, you must have at least the [**Viewer** role](/docs/containers?topic=containers-users#platform) for the resource group.
       * The cluster can be in a different resource group than the VPC.
-   7. Select a geography in which to deploy your cluster.
 6. Select the location to deploy your cluster and set up your cluster for high availability.
-   1. Select the metro city location where you want to create your cluster.
-For the best performance, select the location that is physically closest to you.
-Your choices might be limited by the geography that you selected.
-   2. Select the worker node zones where you want to create worker nodes.
+   1. Select the worker node zones where you want to create worker nodes.
 To create a [single zone cluster](/docs/containers?topic=containers-ha_clusters#single_zone), select one zone only.
 To create a [multizone cluster](/docs/containers?topic=containers-ha_clusters#multizone), select multiple zones.
-   3. For each of the selected zones, choose the VPC subnet that you want to use for your worker nodes.
+   2. For each of the selected zones, choose the VPC subnet that you want to use for your worker nodes.
 The VPC subnets that you created earlier are automatically loaded for the selected worker node zones.
 7. Configure your cluster with a private, or a public and a private service endpoint by setting the **Master service endpoint**.
 For more information about what setup is required to run internet-facing apps, or to keep your cluster private, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_clusters#vpc-pgw).
 8. Configure your default worker pool.
 Worker pools are groups of worker nodes that share the same configuration.
 You can always add more worker pools to your cluster later.
    1. Use the filter options to limit the number of shared virtual server flavors that are displayed to you.